ketankartoza/qgis-gea-plugin/docs/src/user/Appendix1.md

 **4.2 Wetland Exclusion Mask Generation**

 The wetland exclusion mask has been constructed using terrain profiling models applied to the 30m resolution ESA Copernicus global terrain dataset.
 Spatial modelling is used to generate a detailed stream-flow coverage, and then derived cross-channel profiles, for all positions along all stream-flow lines.
-The cross-channel profile is used to derive a spatial indication of all terrain localities with the potential to support local inundation and water retention, and therefore possible wetland occurrence.
-The terrain-only modelling is then modified by integration with image derived land-cover content, to ensure that potential wetland extents are limited to areas of seasonally dominant low vegetation cover; and exclude tall woody vegetation and non-vegetated bare areas; and areas of permanent water.
+The cross-channel profile is used to derive a spatial indication of all-terrain localities with the potential to support local inundation and water retention, and therefore possible wetland occurrence.
+The terrain-only modelling is then modified by integration with image-derived land-cover content, to ensure that potential wetland extents are limited to areas of seasonally dominant low vegetation cover; and exclude tall woody vegetation and non-vegetated bare areas; and areas of permanent water.

 **4.3 Soil Exclusion Mask Generation.**
-The soil exclusion mask represents areas of very high soil carbon content, and is a proxy for peatland occurrence.
+The soil exclusion mask represents areas of very high soil carbon content and is a proxy for peatland occurrence.
 The soil mask has been constructed using open-source data from the global ISRIC soil database.
 Soil carbon content has been derived from the 250m resolution ISRIC soil organic carbon (dg/kg) data, using the combined content of depth profiles 0-5, 5-15 and 15-30cm.

 The determination of high carbon (aka peat) soils has followed FAO guidelines: Organic soils are identified based on criteria 1 and 2, or 1 and 3 listed below (FAO 1998): (1) Thickness of organic horizon greater than or equal to 10 cm.
 A horizon of less than 20 cm must have 12 percent or more organic carbon when mixed to a depth of 20 cm.
 (2) Soils that are never saturated with water for more than a few days must contain more than 20 percent organic carbon by weight (i.e., about 35 percent organic matter), and (3) Soils are subject to water saturation episodes and has either: (i) At least 12 percent organic carbon by weight (i.e., about 20 percent organic matter) if the soil has no clay; or (ii) or at least 18 percent organic carbon by weight (i.e., about 30 percent organic matter) if the soil has 60% or more clay; or (iii) an intermediate proportional amount of organic carbon for intermediate amounts of clay.